 3. Angel investors

 Angel investors are wealthy individuals that are looking to invest in either businesses or people who are seeking funding for new ventures or current businesses.
-More recently, some of the individual angel investors have been joining together in groups called “syndicates” or “angel networks.”
+More recently, some individual angel investors have been joining together in groups called “syndicates” or “angel networks.”
 These groups spread the risks between themselves and have a wider, more valuable knowledge base as a group.
-If seeking funding from an angel investor, it may be a good to consider syndicates or groups, as there is a higher chance of support and knowledge with regards to your area of work.
+If seeking funding from an angel investor, it may be good to consider syndicates or groups, as there is a higher chance of support and knowledge with regards to your area of work.

 – Most angel investors seek to assist your project in other ways beyond funding, and want to help you succeed.